Materials-Consortia/OPTIMADE/optimade.rst

   The order of the indexes must match the order in the field :field:`range_ids`.
   MUST be present if any of the dimensions in the field :field:`data_ranges.step` has the value null. i.e. when the values are not regularly distributed over the grid.
-  Otherwise it SHOULD NOT be present.
+  Otherwise, it SHOULD NOT be present.

 - :field:`returned_range`: list of dictionaries.

   The range covering the returned data.
   It contains the same fields as the :field:`data_range` field.
-  However in this case these fields only apply to the returned values and not all the values of the property.
+  In this case these fields, however, only apply to the returned values and not all the values of the property.
-  It MUST be present.
+  This field MUST be present.
-  For dimensions where the field :field:`data_range.step` is not defined ,the value of the field :field:`returned_range.step` MUST match the stepsize as used in the query parameter :query_param:`property_ranges`.
+  For dimensions where the field :field:`data_range.step` is not defined, the value of the field :field:`returned_range.step` MUST match the stepsize as used in the query parameter :query_param:`property_ranges`.

+In addition to these fields in the metadata, entries which support accessing data via the :query-param:`property\_ranges` query parameter SHOULD support per entry :field:`next` and :field:`more_data_availble` field to enable returning all the

+- :field:`next`: a `JSON API links object <http://jsonapi.org/format/1.0/#document-links>`__.
+  If data is requested for multiple properties at the same time, but the total amount of data is too large to be returned in one response, this field contains a link from which the remainder of the data can be obtained.
+  Responses supplied via this next link MUST contain all the values for all the requested properties that lie within the returned range.
+The server May choose to return a range that is smaller than the requested range.
+In that case another next link SHOULD be provided.
+  If all the data for this property has been returned, the value SHOULD be :val:`null`

+- :field:`more_data_available`: boolean.

+  :field-val:`false` if all the values in the requested range have been returned, and :field-val:`true` if the returned values are incomplete.

 Responses
 =========